|1||Uthai, Phra Nakhon Si Ayutthaya|

 Interested in hourly forecast?
 Get the app

-As such, they can be classified as more acute health issues amongst potential health problems present in Samphanthawong.
-With non-stop air pollution exposure transpiring, respiratory issues may also grow into more long-term, chronic health problems.
-The constant chest infections sustained as well as the accompanying coughing can lead to the scarring of lung tissue, which can result in a significantly (and often permanent) decreased lung capacity.
+Continuous exposure to higher concentrations of pollution in the air in Mueang can cause many dangerous or adverse health conditions to occur, being of particular prominence to certain individuals who are part of the sensitive group demographic, also covered later in the article.
+Despite certain groups being more at risk, it is well-known that even healthy or physically fit adults may find themselves on the receiving end of the negative side-effects caused by polluted air in Mueang, particularly if this exposure is of a higher magnitude or takes place over a longer period, a factor that may be very important to note for those that find themselves living near to much more highly polluted areas such as industrial districts or near busy roads, whereby the air quality will be poorer, and hazardous particles more prevalent in the atmosphere for much of the year.
+A higher number of ailments that can present themselves amongst inhabitants, as a result, would be the standard shorter-term ones such as dry throat and coughs, as well as the accompanying chest pains and mild infections of the respiratory tract.
+These will typically resolve themselves in a relatively short amount of time when the exposure to air pollution is stopped, or at the very least reduced.
+As such, they can be classified as more acute health issues amongst possible health problems present in Mueang.
+With continuous air pollution exposure taking place, respiratory aggravation may also develop into more long-term, chronic health problems.
+The continuous chest infections sustained as well as the accompanying coughing can lead to the scarring of lung tissue, which can result in a significantly (and often permanent) decreased lung capacity.
 As well as this, the scarring or damage and inflammation to the tissue of the lungs can make one more vulnerable to a whole host of respiratory distress, with chronic obstructive pulmonary disease (COPD) presenting itself.
 This is an umbrella term that refers to a multitude of different lung and respiratory tract conditions, typically resulting in shortness of breath as well as making an individual at greater risk of severe damage from pollution exposure.
 Some further conditions that fall under the COPD bracket are one such as pneumonia, bronchitis, emphysema as well as asthma.
-Other forms of damage that can happen within the body include increased risk of cancer, heart attacks, strokes and arrhythmias, as well as ischemic heart disease and many other cardiac or pulmonary conditions that can bring about decreased quality of life as well as lower life expectancy in Samphanthawong.
+Other forms of damage that can happen within the body include increased risk of cancer, heart attacks, strokes and arrhythmias, as well as ischemic heart disease and many other cardiac or pulmonary conditions that can bring about decreased quality of life as well as lower life expectancy in Mueang.